nguyentkfsc0086/academic-website/content/list-100.md

         - [ ] 4.
 Retire my parents
         - [x] 5.
 Have a happy life
         - [ ] 6.
 Go to Disneyland with Hoang Yen
         - [ ] 7.
-Get a PhD in Computational Biology, Bioinformatics,....
+Get a PhD in Computational Biology, Bioinformatics or Applied Math
         - [ ] 8.
 Teach a college level class
         - [ ] 9.
 Conduct a research
         - [ ] 10.
 Go to a performance of Dang Thai Son before he retire :(